 The RealtimeSecurity class controls access to key realtime features.
 Particularly critical is access to memory outside the heap.
 Core RTSJ features also have security checks.
 This should enable an application to restrict the use of the RTSJ, particularly for dynamically loaded code.
+Of particular concern are classes that can create or control resources, such as creating threads, both explicitly and implicitly, controlling scheduling and affinity, creating persistent objects, and accessing resources outside RTSJ memory areas.

 Detailed information is provided in the class documentation below.